-Both the Revolving Facility and the Synthetic LC Facility were established under a Loan and Security Agreement dated June 30, 2004 (the "Credit Agreement") among us, Fleet Capital Corporation (now Bank of America, N.A.) as agent for the Revolving Lenders thereunder, Credit Suisse First Boston (now Credit Suisse) as agent for the letter of credit facility lenders (the "LC Facility Lenders") thereunder, and certain other parties.
-Prior to the 2005 amendment of the Credit
+Both the Revolving Facility and the Synthetic LC Facility were established under a Loan and Security Agreement dated June 30, 2004 (the "Credit Agreement") among us, Fleet Capital Corporation as agent for the Revolving Lenders thereunder, Credit Suisse First Boston as agent for the letter of credit facility lenders (the "LC Facility Lenders") thereunder, and certain other parties.
+The

-Agreement, the Revolving Facility allowed us to borrow up to \$30.0 million in cash, based upon a formula of eligible accounts receivable.
-This total was separated into two lines of credit, namely a line for us and our U.S. subsidiaries equal to \$24.7 million and a line for our Canadian subsidiaries of \$5.3 million.
-The Revolving Facility also allowed us to issue up to \$10.0 million of letters of credit, with the outstanding amount of such letters of credit reducing the maximum amount of borrowings permitted under the Revolving Facility.
-Amounts outstanding under the Revolving Facility bear interest at an annual rate of either the U.S. or Canadian prime rate or the Eurodollar rate (depending on the currency of the underlying loan) plus 1.50%.
+Revolving Facility allows us to borrow up to \$30.0 million in cash, based upon a formula of eligible accounts receivable.
+This total is separated into two lines of credit, namely a line for us and our U.S. subsidiaries equal to \$24.7 million and a line for our Canadian subsidiaries of \$5.3 million.
+The Revolving Facility also allows us to issue up to \$10.0 million of letters of credit, with the outstanding amount of such letters of credit reducing the maximum amount of borrowings permitted under the Revolving Facility Amounts outstanding under the Revolving Facility bear interest at an annual rate of either the U.S. or Canadian prime rate or the Eurodollar rate (depending on the currency of the underlying loan) plus 1.50%.
 The Credit Agreement requires us to pay an unused line fee of 0.125% per annum on the unused portion of the Revolving Facility.
-The Revolving Facility was to mature on June 30, 2009.
+The Revolving Facility matures on June 30, 2009.